top of page

 VIEILLE VILLE (OLD TOWN)

-We stayed in the Vieille Ville at Hôtel Rohan.
-Literally a 30-second walk from the hotel is the imposing Cathédrale Notre-Dame.
-Out of all the Notre-Dame cathedrals, to me, this one is the most impressive.
+We stayed in Vieille Ville at the Hôtel Rohan, which could not have been in a better location.
+I kid you not—it’s a 30-second walk to the jaw-droppingly impressive Cathédrale Notre-Dame de Strasbourg.
+Out of all the Notre-Dame cathedrals, this one wins in my book.
 This gothic-style cathedral with a pink sandstone façade, sits in the middle of a busy square surrounded with museums, restaurants, cafes and shops.
-At 10:15 pm and 10:30 pm, don’t miss the free And Then There Was Light animated light display show on the façade of
+At 10:15 pm and 10:30 pm, don’t miss the free And Then There Was Light animated light show on the cathedral’s façade—don’t miss it!

 LA PETITE-FRANCE